juliablanchard/julia-mizer-course/README.md

 # julia-mizer-course
-Practical materials for Mizer Course in Lysekil Sweden
+Practical materials for Mizer Course

+These are practical examples to accompany my presentations in the mizer course n Lysekil, Sweden Sept 6-7, 2019.
+Very much work in prgress at the moment!